jamesfiltness/Evt/README.md

 Evt implements the following features:

-* Pass a 'this' context and arguments to subscribing functions
+* Pass a 'this' context when making subscriptions
+* Pass arguments to subscribing functions when publishing
 * Unsubscribe callbacks and evts
 * Purge all registered events and callbacks
 * ES6 compatible